How to Grow & Care for Blueberries in Containers

 Fertilizer

-Blueberries don’t like too much fertilizer, so a single feeding in the early spring typically works well.
-Opt for organic fertilizer, like cottonseed meal or a blend specifically designed for acid-loving plants.
+Blueberries don't like too much fertilizer, so a single feeding in the early spring typically works well.
+Opt for organic fertilizer, like cottonseed meal or a blend for acid-loving plants.

 Furthermore, don't just fertilize and forget.
 Test the soil's pH regularly to ensure it is between 4.0 and 4.8.
 Because acid washes out of the soil over time, you may find that it's more effective to start with a half dose of fertilizer in the spring and then add a light monthly dose throughout the growing season.